sts10/radiation/README.md

 ### Need Help?

 Radiation is super new and untested, so don't feel bad if it's fucking up.
 It's almost certainly not your fault!
 Hit me up [http://www.twitter.com/sts10](on Twitter) with any questions or ideas.

+### Bugs!

+In `post_compiler.rb` I use `File.ctime` to try to get the time that a post was created (as opposed to modified, which I thought was `.mtime`).
+However when I go and modify an old post, then use Radiation to publish, the posts appear to be sorted in reverse order by MODIFIED time rather than created time.
+I like it so that you can go back and modify old posts without the posts on the blog re-ordering themselves.
+But like I said, I'm using `.ctime`.
+Not sure what the problem is.

 ### Hopefully Coming Soon

-- Prettier Display of timestamp on posts
 - Permalinks for each post.
 - Pagination
 - Support for multiple text editors